aws-samples/sample-quicksight-visual-embedding/README.md

 **Note**: Replace the values with:
 - Cognito values from CloudFormation outputs
 - API URL from CloudFormation outputs
-- QuickSight visual IDs from your dashboard
+- Quick Sight visual IDs from your dashboard

-#### Get QuickSight Visual Information
+#### Get Quick Sight Visual Information
-1. Open your QuickSight dashboard
+1. Open your Quick Sight dashboard
 2. Click on the 3 dots menu of any visual
 3. Note down the **Dashboard ID**, **Sheet ID**, and **Visual ID**